downtocode/glauss/README.md

 Description
 -----------
 This physics engine uses the Velocity Verlet integration method to simulate particle movement and SDL2 to display whatever's happening.
-Right now, Gravity and Electromagnetism are simulated, along with a basic spring link feature.
+Right now, Gravity and Electromagnetism are simulated, along with a spring link feature.

 Compiling
 ---------